-- Environmental Health & Safety (EH&S) Governance
+- Environmental Health & Safety (EH&S Compliance and Certifications)

-- Employee Turnover
+- Employee Retention and Turnover

-- Employee Safety (select metrics)
+- Employee Safety

-- Product Quality
+- Product Quality Indicators

 Acquisitions: EH&S data of recently acquired companies, except for employee road safety data and site ISO and OHSAS certification data, are included in the Report two years after acquisition, unless otherwise noted.
 This grace period allows the new acquisitions to adjust their EH&S management and reporting systems to Johnson & Johnson standards.

 Divestitures: Except for injury statistics and violations or fines, EH&S data of divested companies are excluded in the reporting year.